-TAKE THE LEAD PSA
+TAKE THE LEAD

 BOSTON SPORTS GALLERY

 On June 6, 2017, leaders from the Bruins, Celtics, Patriots, Red Sox, and Revolution gathered at Fenway Park to learn from one another and work together to emphasize the importance of an inclusive and accepting environment in their venues.
-With the leadership of Massachusetts State Senator Linda Dorcena Forry, and NAACP Boston Branch President Tanisha Sullivan, the teams agreed to partner on an initiative that would help advance the dialogue on race, starting with a PSA that would be shown to fans in each of their venues.
+With the leadership of then-State Senator Linda Dorcena Forry, and NAACP Boston Branch President Tanisha Sullivan, the teams agreed to partner on an initiative that would help advance the dialogue on race, starting with a PSA that would be shown to fans in each of their venues.
 With the support of political and community leaders, including Massachusetts Governor Charlie Baker and City of Boston Mayor Martin J. Walsh, the meeting also sparked collaboration between the five teams to share community programs and initiatives that help foster a diverse fan base and front office.